RTXteam/RTX-KG2/README.md

 # Credits

-Thank you to the many people who have contributed to the development of RTX KG2, as described in the next three subsections:
+Thank you to the many people who have contributed to the development of RTX KG2:

 ## Code
 Stephen Ramsey, Amy Glen, Finn Womack, Erica Wood, Veronica Flores, Deqing Qu, and Lindsey Kvarfordt.